When is Offline Policy Selection Sample Efficient for Reinforcement Learning?: On the Sample Complexity of OPS

 In the previous section, we show that OPS and OPE problem are equally difficult in the worst case scenario.
-In this section, we show a lower bound on sample complexity of OPS for finite horizon finite MDPs, and that an OPE method (nearly) matches the lower bound.

-We first present an exponential lower bound, using the lower bound construction from \citet{xiao2022curse} and Theorem \ref{thm:lower_bound}.
+Based on the insights, we can show a lower bound on sample complexity of OPS for finite horizon finite MDPs.
+Below, we present an exponential lower bound, using the same lower bound construction from \citet{xiao2022curse} and Theorem \ref{thm:lower_bound}.